Les Cinglés du Ventoux

 Many things have been written about Mont Ventoux.
 I have even written things about the mountain myself: “The name puts fear in the heart, not scared fear, but a kind of reverence and respect, the kind of fear you might have for God.
 Because this is what the Ventoux is: a god.
 A god of evil, some say, to whom sacrifices must be made.
 And Ventoux would certainly take sacrifices.
 Its slopes have humbled many a cyclist, amateur and pro; even the great Belgian Eddy Merckx needed oxygen after his 1970 ascent.
 Most tragically, it claimed the life of Tom Simpson, the British cyclist who collapsed less than a kilometre from the summit in 1967.”
 (Peaky Climbers, 2018).
 I also wrote the words, “Hills are a necessary part of each journey, and while few cyclists seek them out…” (Eat, Sleep, Cycle, 2015) yet here I am, having cycled more than 500 miles with the sole purpose of riding up a bloody mountain three times.

 The main road out of Bollène strikes a trajectory straight towards the mountain.
 It’s now unmistakable: that’s Ventoux, and that’s the peak, and that’s where I’ll be going.
 Three times.
-And for the rest of the day I follow the road and try not to think about what the Tuesday will bring.
+For the rest of the day I follow the road and try not to think about what the Tuesday will bring.
 I can’t wrench my eyes away: it is there, at every turn, from every town, across every field, reeling me in.

 I hit the hills at Beaumes-de-Venise.
 The landscape is extraordinary: masses of exposed, overhanging rock in yellow sandstone, with clumps of cacti protruding from the cracks.
 The rocks are larger than anything I have ever seen.
 An evening pink stains the road, and despite the pain in my knees, the rumble in my stomach and the fatigue in my muscles, I crawl the remaining six kilometres to Bédoin with a broad smile on my face.
 I am finally here, at the mountain.